 The Hidden Costs That Break PovertyFIRE

-• Boiler replacement: £2,500-£4,500 if it goes mid-winter.
-That is one to four months of total budget gone in a single weekend.
+• Boiler replacement: £2,500-£4,500 mid-winter.
+One to four months of total budget gone in a weekend.

 • Roof repair after a storm: £1,000 for minor work, easily £8,000-£15,000 for a full re-tile.

 • NHS dentist disappearing: Private treatment for a single root canal and crown is £1,500-£2,500.
-Multiple required teeth can hit five figures.

-• Car needing replacement: Even a £5,000 used car is roughly four months of a PovertyFIRE budget, paid in one go.
+• Car replacement: Even a £5,000 used car is roughly four months of a PovertyFIRE budget, paid in one go.

 • Energy price shocks: The 2022-23 cap rise added about £700-£1,200 a year to the average household.
-A repeat of that, with no flex in the budget, leaves you choosing between heat and food.

 Each item on its own is recoverable.
-The problem with PovertyFIRE is that the budget assumes none of them happen.
+The problem is that the budget assumes none of them happen.
 Standard FIRE absorbs them by under-spending the planned £40,000 in a quiet year.
 Lean FIRE absorbs them by skipping a holiday.
 PovertyFIRE has nothing to skip.

-PovertyFIRE vs Lean, Coast, Barista, and Fat
+PovertyFIRE vs Lean, Coast, and Barista

-• Lean FIRE (£20k-£28k): Same idea, one notch up.
-Adds £5,000-£15,000 a year of slack, which is enough to absorb the boiler-and-dentist class of shocks and to take a couple of cheap holidays.
+• Lean FIRE (£20k-£28k): One notch up.
+Adds £5,000-£15,000 a year of slack, enough to absorb the boiler-and-dentist class of shocks.
 The pot needs to be roughly £500,000-£700,000 instead of £300,000-£450,000.

-• Barista FIRE: Retire from career work, but keep a small part-time job for income, healthcare in the US, social structure, and budget slack.
-The part-time wage covers about half the spend, the portfolio covers the rest.
-In a UK context, Barista FIRE on £20,000-£25,000 of total spend with £8,000-£10,000 from light work is much more robust than pure PovertyFIRE on the same £15,000 with no income at all.
+• Barista FIRE: Retire from career work, keep a small part-time job.
+In a UK context, Barista FIRE on £20,000-£25,000 of total spend with £8,000-£10,000 from light work is far steadier than pure PovertyFIRE on the same £15,000 with no income at all.

 The State Pension Floor